pradgad94/ai_meme_generator/README.md

 ## Design system

 CSS custom properties in `src/style.css` define the whole "Paper Brutalism" palette: warm paper/card backgrounds, near-black ink, a teal accent, a yellow highlight, hard offset shadows (`5px`/`8px`), and thick `2.5px` ink borders.
 Interactive elements (category cards, buttons, meme cards) share one hover/press/focus-visible interaction pattern; motion is disabled under `prefers-reduced-motion`.

+## My Contributions

+This project was originally developed as part of the Naukri AI Bootcamp.
+The core application and provided backend formed the starting point.

+I independently extended the project with the following infrastructure and DevOps work:

+- Containerized the frontend and backend using separate Dockerfiles
+- Created a multi-container Docker Compose setup for local development
+- Configured frontend-to-backend communication within the Docker network
+- Added `.dockerignore` to optimize Docker build contexts
+- Separated local runtime configuration from CI configuration using:
+  - `compose.yaml`
+  - `compose.ci.yaml`
+- Kept API secrets out of Docker images and configured them as runtime environment variables
+- Designed and implemented a GitHub Actions CI workflow
+- Added frontend dependency installation and build validation
+- Configured dependent CI jobs using `needs`
+- Added conditional image publishing for pushes to `master`
+- Configured authentication and permissions for GitHub Container Registry
+- Implemented commit SHA-based Docker image tagging
+- Published frontend and backend container images to GHCR

 ## Credits